grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-VUs-Exercises.md

 k6_workshop ✓ [======================================] 00/10 VUs  30s
 ```

-> :point-up: The iteration counter is 0-based, meaning a count of 12 is _actually_ 13 iterations.
+> :point_up: The iteration counter is 0-based, meaning a count of 12 is _actually_ 13 iterations.

-Closer inspection at the iteration counts may seem odd.
+A closer inspection at the iteration counts may seem odd.
 The counts seem to be all over the board: _VU #7_ only performed 3 iterations, while _VU #4_ performed 22.
-As with the [Constant VUs](Setting-load-profiles-with-executors.md#Constant-VUs) executor, each virtual user executes the `default function ()` continuously, so how can there be such a disparity?
+As with the [Constant VUs](../08-Setting-load-profiles-with-executors.md#Constant-VUs) executor, each virtual user executes the `default function ()` continuously, so how can there be such a disparity?

 This disparity in iteration counts is due to the _ramping_ aspect of the executor. k6 will linearly scale up or down the number of running VUs to achieve the `target` number of VUs defined within the stage.
 The `duration` will determine how long the scaling with take place.